 Prices of cereals increased sharply in recent months in areas affected by civil insecurity, reaching record levels and showing a marked volatility.
 In June, prices of maize in Bunia in the eastern Ituri province, and Lubumbashi in the southern Katanga province, despite having declined as newly harvested crops increased supplies, were still about 144 and 52 percent higher, respectively, than in Kisangani, Bandudu, Kikwit and Mbandaka markets, located in relatively peaceful areas of the country.

 In the capital city Kinshasa, prices of major staple food crops for urban consumers such as rice, wheat flour and cassava have been generally stable during the last 12 months.

 Civil conflict continues to limit access to food

-Persistent insecurity continues to restrict access to land and agricultural inputs, limiting households’ productive capacity, which is predominantly at the subsistence level.
-High food prices in eastern and southern provinces are exacerbating food insecurity for poor households.
+Persistent insecurity continues to restrict access to land and agricultural inputs, limiting households’ productive capacity, while high food prices in eastern and southern provinces are exacerbating food insecurity for poor households.